Skip to content

 For enterprise ABM with complex buying committees, Elevation B2B delivers the most sophisticated account-level attribution and personalization capabilities.

-Elevation specializes in ABM for companies with 6+ month sales cycles and complex stakeholder dynamics.
+Elevation specializes in ABM for companies running 6+ month sales cycles through complex stakeholder dynamics, where a single deal might involve eight to twelve decision-makers across procurement, IT, and the executive team, and where generic outreach fails almost every time.
 Their approach includes account intelligence, personalized content creation, and multi-stakeholder engagement tracking.
 They've helped companies like Snowflake and DataDog build ABM programs.

-Best for: Enterprise B2B companies ($10M+ revenue) with complex buying committees and long sales cycles.
+Best for: Enterprise B2B companies ($10M+ revenue) running complex buying committees and long sales cycles, where account-level attribution is non-negotiable.

 Watch out for: Requires significant internal coordination and CRM sophistication to maximize value.